Surprised By A Stranger

-In my last couple reviews, I've been talking about the second half slump but keep in mind, I never claimed it as a tipping point to where every episode after is a stinker.
-That said, once the season hits that mark there definitely seem to be a string of subpar episodes.
-Between the fact that there's been two slump shows in a row and I had no idea who this guest was, I was fully expecting a full on three-peat.
+In my last couple reviews, I've been talking about the second half slump but keep in mind, I never claimed it as a tipping point to where every episode after, said slump, is a stinker.
+That said, once the season hits that mark there definitely seem to be a string of subpar shows.
+Between the fact that there has been two slump shows in a row and I had no idea who this guest was, I was fully expecting a full-on three-peat.

 The host came out to open the show and not only was his name unfamiliar, I just could not place his face.
 During his monolog, he pointed out that he was part of a comedy team which started to raise my expectation.
-Then again his monolog was interesting but it end ended on a filthy dad joke about masturbation.
+Then again his monolog was compelling even though it ended on a filthy dad joke about masturbation.

 Once again, I was torn, the actual joke was pretty funny but the day joke angle made me nervous that this would be the humor this episode would be filled with.
 Then after the first full sketch, I was fully settled in for a fun one.